mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 Message Secrecy in the context of MLS means that only intended recipients, currently valid members of the group, should be able to read the message.
-A corollary to that statement is that AS and MS can't read the content of the content of messages send between Members are they are not part of the Group.
-It is expected from MLS to provide additional protections regarding traffic analysis techniques to reduce the ability of adversaries or a compromised member of the messaging system to deduce the content of the messages depending on (for example) their size.
+A corollary to that statement is that AS and MS can't read the content of messages sent between Members as they are not Members of the Group.
+It is expected from MLS to optionnally provide additional protections regarding traffic analysis techniques to reduce the ability of adversaries or a compromised member of the messaging system to deduce the content of the messages depending on (for example) their size.
 One of these protection is